 Team Amazing Grace - In honor of a very Amazing little girl!

-Over the first year of her life, Grace received many services, and thrived as an infant.
+Over the first year of her life, Grace received many services and thrived as an infant.
 Thankfully she met all of her milestones in a timely manner and was never too far behind her twin sister!

 On May 10, 2011, Grace had her Fontan procedure.
 This was quite possibly the scariest day ever.
 She ended up on bypass for 5 1/2 hours and we had no idea what the outcome would be.
 Immediately out of the OR, Grace's cardiologist pointed out to us that she was now "pink".
 We were amazed at how obvious it was when looking at her little toes and fingers.
 No more "blue baby"!
-Grace had a rough road to recovery after the Fontan.
+Grace had a tough recovery after the Fontan.
 She spent over a week in the PICU and scared us a few times.
-She was moved to the cardiac floor and spent another 2 weeks there before having all tubes and lines removed, resuming normal eating and being allowed to go home.
+She was moved to the cardiac floor and spent another 2 weeks there before having all tubes and lines removed, eating normally and being allowed to go home.

 Since her last surgery in 2011, Grace has not only had follow up visits with her cardiology team at MSCHONY, but she has also become a particpant in the "Single Ventricle Survivorship Program" at the Children's Hospital of Philadelphia ("CHOP").
 We visited them last in the summer of 2019 and the doctors were pleased with her progress.
 That's always a great thing to hear as a parent of a kid with a CHD.